unstoppabledomains/unstoppable-ios-app/README.md

 Enjoy a powerful tool for integrating NFT domain handling directly into your mobile app:

-1️⃣ Link external wallets to manage your #Web3 domains.
+1️⃣ Import & link external wallets to manage your #Web3 domains.

 2️⃣ Manage profiles & crypto addresses for ALL your domains.